 This approach pushes unit owners to fund an unplanned expense that previous boards did not plan appropriately.
 These assessments may not have been necessary if prior leaders properly contributed to reserve funds over time.

-To meet assessments, individual unit owners may need to take out personal loans or 2nd mortgages.
+In order to meet a special assessment, some individual unit owners need to take out personal loans or 2nd mortgages.
 Unfortunately, there are obstacles to this alternative as well.

 Personal loans may be inefficient and expensive.
 Some unit owners may not have enough equity to take out a 2nd mortgage.
 Second mortgages increase leverage on unit owners’ assets.
 These alternatives require individual unit owners to risk their credit.
 Often, any potential tax advantages are not worth the risks involved in going down this path.